A Level Accounting

 Both AS and A Level Accounting are assessed through a series of written examinations.
 There is no course work involved in the subjects.
 You will do one three-hour exam at the end of the first year for the AS Level, and then complete the full A-Level in the second year with two three-hour exams.
 The examinations are predominantly numerical but there is a theoretical element which makes up 20-25% of the overall mark.

-Most A Level students go on to study at university.
 Students who have studied Accounting often follow the subject at degree level or study for a related subject such as Business, Law and Mathematics.
 Many students opt to go straight into further accounting training via one of the professional accounting bodies, CIMA or ACCA.

 - Economics degree from Birmingham City University